-Influence of cementitious products on water intended for human consumption - Test methods - Part 1: Influence of factory made cementitious products on organoleptic parameters
+Influence of cementitious products on water intended for human consumption - Test methods - Part 3: Migration of substances from factory-made cementitious products

-Influence des produits à base de ciment sur l'eau destinée à la consommation humaine - Méthodes d'essai - Partie 1: Influence des produits à base de ciment fabriqués en usine sur les paramètres organoleptiques Einfluss von zementgebundenen Produkten auf Wasser für den menschlichen Gebrauch - Prüfverfahren - Teil 1: Einfluss fabrikmäßig hergestellter zementgebundener Produkte auf organoleptische Parameter
+Influence des produits à base de ciment sur l'eau destinées à la consommation humaine - Méthodes d'essais - Partie 3 : Migration de substances à partir des produits fabriqués en usine

+Einfluss zementgebundener Produkte auf Wasser für den menschlichen Gebrauch - Prüfverfahren - Teil 3: Migration von Substanzen aus fabrikmäßig hergestellten zementgebundenen Produkten

-This European Standard was approved by CEN on 13 February 2006.
+This European Standard was approved by CEN on 13 October 2007.

 CEN members are bound to comply with the CEN/CENELEC Internal Regulations which stipulate the conditions for giving this European Standard the status of a national standard without any alteration.
-Up-to-date lists and bibliographical references concerning such national standards may be obtained on application to the Central Secretariat or to any CEN member.
+Up-to-date lists and bibliographical references concerning such national standards may be obtained on application to the CEN Management Centre or to any CEN member.

 This European Standard exists in three official versions (English, French, German).
-A version in any other language made by translation under the responsibility of a CEN member into its own language and notified to the Central Secretariat has the same status as the official versions.
+A version in any other language made by translation under the responsibility of a CEN member into its own language and notified to the CEN Management Centre has the same status as the official versions.

-CEN members are the national standards bodies of Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and United Kingdom.
+CEN members are the national standards bodies of Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland and United Kingdom.